checkly/docs.checklyhq.com/site/content/docs/api-checks/client-certificates.md

     parent: "API checks"
 ---

-You can use client certificates to authenticate your API checks to APIs that require mutual TLS (mTLS) authentication, or any other authentication scheme where the requester needs to provide a certificate.
+Use client certificates to authenticate your API checks to APIs that require mutual TLS (mTLS) authentication, or any other authentication scheme where the requester needs to provide a certificate.

 Each client certificate is specific to a domain name, e.g. `acme.com` and will be used automatically by any API checks targeting that domain.

-> Client certificates are available on the **Enterprise** plan only
+> Client certificates are available on the [**Enterprise** plan](/pricing) only

 ## Adding a certificate